Military Service Members and Veterans Admissions

 How to Apply for Graduation

-Commencement is a ceremony that marks the completion of an academic degree.
-Participation in the Commencement ceremony does not guarantee that your degree requirements were met.
+The "commencement" is a ceremony that marks the completion of an academic degree.
+Participation in the Commencement ceremony does not guarantee that your degree requirements were met or that you actually graduated.

 The Coppin State University commencement program does not represent an official list of certified graduates.
 Students listed in the program are candidates for degrees in the current academic year.
 Degrees and honors designations are subject to final certification for official University records.
 All official academic records are maintained in the Office of Records and Registration.